Machine Learning Electroweakino Production: Projected sensitivies

 Fig.\ \ref{fig:higgsino-limit} shows the contours of the naive significance $Z$ in the ($m_{\tilde h}$, $m_{\tilde q}$) plane.
 The left (right) plot assumes $L = 300$ (3000) fb$^{-1}$ corresponding to the LHC Run-3 and HL-LHC, respectively.
 As in the previous subsection, the blue, orange and green contours represent the results with the $\ppt$ thresholds of 1, 5 and 10 GeV on particle flow objects in the low-level variables, respectively.
 The bands of the contours represent the fluctuation observed in our ensemble of NN models.

 Comparing Fig.\ \ref{fig:higgsino-limit} with the results for Winos in Fig.\ \ref{fig:wino-limit}, we observe that in the former figure, the uncertainties are smaller and the limits are a little weaker.
-In Fig.\ \ref{fig:rocpt-higgsino}, we observed that the soft \pt cut has a very little effect on the classification performance in the training mass point, $(m_{\tilde h}, m_{\tilde q}) = (300\,{\rm GeV},\,2.2\,{\rm TeV})$.
-Contrary to this, the relation between the soft \pt cut and the strength of the limits is non-trivial in Fig.\ \ref{fig:higgsino-limit}.
-This indicates that the soft particle distribution starts to deviate significantly for different mass parameters.
+In Fig.\ \ref{fig:rocpt-higgsino}, we observed that the soft \pt cut has a very little effect on the classification performance in the training mass point, $(m_{\tilde h}, m_{\tilde q}) = (300\,{\rm GeV},\,2.2\,{\rm TeV})$. {In Fig.\ \ref{fig:higgsino-limit}, we see that this is no longer true if the network is used away from the training point.
+In particular, if the network is used at higher Higgsino mass points, soft particle information around $p_T \sim 5-10$ GeV negatively contributes to the classification.
+This is visible in both plots in Fig.\ \ref{fig:higgsino-limit}, where we observe that the projected sensitivity with a soft particle cut of $p_T > 5$ GeV is worse than that with a $p_T > 10$ GeV cut in large Higgsino mass regions. {This non-trivial correlation between the soft activity around $5-10$ GeV and the squark and Higgsino masses indicates that some of those soft particles originate from the hard process. } As this behaviour is not observed in the Wino case, it implies that the network uses the soft particle information differently between the Wino and Higgsino scenarios, which will be partially confirmed in the next section (Fig.\ \ref{fig:interpretation-corr-low}).
+However, the manner in which the soft particle information is utilised within the network is highly complex, and it is difficult to pinpoint the exact cause of this behaviour. }

 The left panel in Fig.\ \ref{fig:higgsino-limit} depicts naive significance contours for \lhc.
 The studied model can be observed at Run-3 with $\rm Z=2$ significance, allowing to probe neutralino masses up to 350 GeV with 2.0 TeV squarks, or 2.18 TeV squarks if Higgsino is 200 GeV.
 The right plot in Fig.\ \ref{fig:higgsino-limit} shows naive significance contours for \hllhc.
 Generally, the limits that can be derived from this plot are slightly weaker than in the Wino case.
 Higgsino mass can be probed up to 1080 GeV with $Z=2$.
 If we require $Z=5$ and adopt $p_{\rm T} > 1~{\rm GeV}$ cut, then we can constrain neutralino mass up to 550 GeV and squark mass up to 2250 GeV.